-Sounds simple, but what Sinek found is that most companies do their marketing backwards.
-They start with their "what" and then move to "how" they do it.
-Most of these companies neglect to even mention why they do what they do.
+Sounds simple, right?
+But what Sinek found is that most companies do their marketing backwards.
+They start with their "what" and then move to the "how."
+Most of these companies neglect to even mention "why."
 More alarmingly, many of them don't even know why they do what they do!

 "We make great computers.
 They're user friendly, beautifully designed, and easy to use.
 Want to buy one?"

 While these facts are true, I'm not sold.
-We instead want to know why they are great and user friendly.
+We want to know why they are great and user-friendly.
 Turns out Apple has figured this out over the years and knows better.
-Here's what a real marketing message from Apple might actually look like:
+Here's what a real marketing message from Apple might actually look like.

 See how different that feels?
-Because Apple starts with "why" when defining their company, they are able to attract customers who share their fundamental beliefs.
+Because Apple starts with "why" when defining its company, it's able to attract customers who share its fundamental beliefs.
 As Sinek puts it, "People don't buy what you do.
 They buy why you do it."
 Starting with "why" makes Apple more than just a computer company selling features, and that's why their products have flourished while their competitors' products with similar technology and capabilities have often flopped.

 But enough about Apple.
 Simon Sinek's "Start With Why" philosophy isn't just about billion dollar businesses.
 It also has implications for inbound marketers in any sized business.
 Let's take a look at some of the key marketing takeaways from the "Start With Why" philosophy.